supercid/techdocs-wiki-tmp/Using-Nosto-within-a-SPA-(single-page-application).md

 Using `disableAutoLoad:true` in the initialization phase will prevent Nosto recommendations being fetched on initial connection so in this case you would need to use `api.loadRecommendations();` directly when initial page content has loaded.
 Best practice in terms of functionality would be to omit or set `disableAutoLoad:false` on initial page load, utilizing `api.sendTagging();` whenever a unique pageLoad happens and only using `api.loadRecommendations();` when the change in tagging will also lead to a change in fetched recommendations (for example a add to cart event leading to a change in cart based recommendations).

+> **Note:** Both autoload, sendTagging and loadRecommendations all send tagging, productView, addToCart and
+> productPurchased events automatically as long as the required tagging is available on the page.